Hispaniola: United States occupation

+Hispaniola was under the control of the United States from 1915 to 1934 in Haiti and from 1916 to 1924 in the Dominican Republic.
+In 1918, American leaders in Hispaniola recommended to the National Geographic Society to apply the name of Hispaniola to the island.
 As a result, the island, which contains the country of Haiti in the west and the country of the Dominican Republic in the east, is most widely known today as Hispaniola.